-Audit: The EOMF organization, through the Forest Certification Program Coordinator and the Forest Certification Program Staff, is responsible for ensuring that Forest Certification Program participants are in compliance with their agreements or MoUs with the EOMF.
+Internal Auditing (Monitoring) by EOMF Staff: The EOMF organization, through the Forest Certification Program Coordinator and the Forest Certification Program Staff, is responsible for ensuring that Forest Certification Program participants are in compliance with their agreements or MoUs with the EOMF.
+Internal monitoring will be undertaken by EOMF staff in compliance with applicable FSC Standards.